 Nearly 1 million Americans live with multiple sclerosis.
 If you’re among them, finding an effective treatment path can make a world of difference in your daily life.
-Multiple sclerosis is an area of specialty for neurologist Salman Saeed, MD, FAAPM, of West Tennessee Neurology in Bartlett and Dyersburg, Tennessee.
+Multiple sclerosis is an area of specialty for neurologist Salman Saeed, MD, FAAPM, of West TN Neurology Clinic PLLC in Bartlett and Dyersburg, Tennessee.
 Dr. Saeed has the expertise to diagnose multiple sclerosis and get you on the right treatment path.
 To begin that process, schedule an appointment online or by phone.

 Multiple sclerosis is a neurological condition in which your body mistakenly attacks your central nervous system, including your spinal cord, brain, and optic nerves.
 The condition causes your immune system to create inflammation that damages myelin, which is the protective sheathing around your nerve fibers.

 Inflammation can also harm nerve fibers and the cells that create new myelin.
 Your immune system is a powerful force, and when that power is misdirected, serious health problems can occur, including disability.